ngageoint/mage-server/README.md

 ### Run `mage.service` script

 The `@ngageoint/mage.service` package includes a [`mage.service` [bin script](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#bin) for starting the server process.
-From the `instance` directory, you can run `npx mage.service --help` to see the configuration options.
+From the `instance` directory, you can run `npx @ngageoint/mage.service --help` to see the configuration options.

+#### Configuration merging

 Because the `mage.service` script uses the [Commander](https://www.npmjs.com/package/commander) library, you can set most of the configuration options with environment variables and/or command line switches.
 You can also pass options from a JSON file or JSON string literal via the `-C (or --config, or MAGE_CONFIG environment variable)` command line switch.
 The `mage.service` script merges options from command line switches, environment variables, and JSON object, in descending order of precedence.
-The configuration object must have the form
+This enables you to have a base configuration file, then override the file's entries with environment variables and/or command line switches as desired.
+The full configuration object for the `-C`/`MAGE_CONFIG` environment variable must have the following form.
 ```json
 {
   "mage": {